On This Page

 5-Card Bonus Bet

-I don't know if this bet even has a name, so I am titling it the "3-Card Bonus Bet."
+I don't know if this bet even has a name, so I am titling it the "5-Card Bonus Bet."
 It is a $1 side bet, which pays based on the poker value of the final five-card hand.
 This is a sucker bet, that should be avoided.
 Based on a small sampling of casinos in Las Vegas and Laughlin, the house edge varies from 13.77% (Lady Luck) to 36.52% (New York, New York).
 Below are some casinos, their payoff table, and their house edge, in order from best to worst.
+Wins are on a "for one" basis, meaning the player does not get his original bet back, even on a win.

 Let it Ride Side Bet Pay Tables